asiya-km/Real-Estate-Management-system-with-VR/README.md

 - Experience VR property tours from supported listings.
 - Process payments and manage bookings.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.
-For major changes, open an issue first to discuss your ideas.

-## License
-This project is open source.
-See the LICENSE file for details.

-## Documentation & Support
-- See `project_documentation.md` and `appendix.md` for detailed technical and user documentation.
-- For help, open an issue or contact the project maintainer.

 ---
 **Remsko** – Modern Real Estate Management, VR-Ready.